ray-project/ray/doc/source/ray-dashboard.rst

 Inspect Memory Usage
 ~~~~~~~~~~~~~~~~~~~~
 You can detect local memory anomalies through the Logical View tab.
-If NumObjectIdsInScope,
+If NumObjectRefsInScope,
 NumLocalObjects, or UsedLocalObjectMemory keeps growing without bound, it can lead to out
 of memory errors or eviction of objectIDs that your program still wants to use.